breezewish/express-minify/README.md

 express-minify
 ==============

-express-minify is an express middleware that automatically minify and cache your javascript and css files.
-It also supports LESS/SASS/Stylus/CoffeeScript dynamic processing and minifying.
+express-minify is an express middleware to automatically minify and cache your javascript and css files.

-Please be free to contribute to this project :)
+It also supports LESS/SASS/Stylus/CoffeeScript compiling and minifying.

 # Note

-For better performance and more powerful features (eg: generate Javascript Maps), I **strongly recommend** you to use [Grunt](http://gruntjs.com/) (The Javascript Task Runner) to complete these tasks such as minifying and CoffeeScript/Stylus/LESS compiling.
+For better performance and more powerful features (eg: generate Javascript Maps), I recommend you to use [Grunt](http://gruntjs.com/) (The Javascript Task Runner) to complete these tasks such as minifying and LESS/SASS/Stylus/CoffeeScript compiling.

 # Installation